 PSIC 8228.
 PRINCIPLES OF NEUROPSYCHOLOGY.
 Three credit hours.
 One and a half hours of lecture and one and a half hours of discussion per week.
-Prerequisite: PSIC 6017 Biological Bases of Behavior and PSIC 8227 Neuroanatomy.
+Prerequisite: PSIC 6017 and PSIC 8227.

 Comprehensive overview of neuropsychology from 0-21 years of age.
 Topics include functional neuroanatomy, lateralization, somatosensation, motor control and disorders, language, memory, visuospatial functions, attention, and executive functions.
 Special topics include neurodevelopmental disorders, clinical neuropsychology, and an overview of related disciplines.